-Ames, a Republican, was the representative for Massachusetts's 5th congressional district from 1907 to 1913.
+Ames was the representative for Massachusetts’s 5th congressional district and was a Republican.
+He served from 1907 to 1913.

 From Nov 1903 to Mar 1913, Ames missed 512 of 996 roll call votes, which is 51.4%.
 This is much worse than the median of 28.1% among the lifetime records of representatives serving in Mar 1913.
 The chart below reports missed votes over time.

 |Dec 1905-Feb 1906||25||12||48.0%||86th|

 |Dec 1906-Mar 1907||34||25||73.5%||95th|

 |Dec 1910-Mar 1911||68||33||48.5%||86th|